Where to retire: Spain or Mexico

 My point: healthcare can take a big chunk out of your retirement budget if things go wrong.
 That’s a scary thing and (from where I’m sitting) a big negative about choosing Mexico as a place to retire.

 Safety & Corruption.
 The media exaggerates the dangers of Mexico.
 Still, chances of being mugged or broken into are higher than in Spain.
-Personally, my biggest fear when it comes to Mexico is who to turn to when something does happen?
-I keep hearing stories of police and/or lawyers who turn a blind eye when retirees have issues with crime.
+And who do you turn to if something does happen?
+I keep hearing stories of police and/or lawyers who turn a blind eye when foreigners have issues with crime.

 Mexico is a developing country.
 There’s a huge wealth disparity, lots of poverty, towns/cities can be downright ugly.
 It can get to you after a while.

 Homogeneity and distances.
 I mentioned that I love the variety in Europe and the ability to be in a European country that’s totally different in hours.
 As much as I like Mexico, I don’t know if I could take just being in Mexico all the time.
 I know it’s a huge country and I know there’s a lot of diversity between regions.
 But in comparison to Europe, one part of Mexico is very similar to another part of Mexico.
-And you have to do so much travelling to get anywhere – my mom for example lives in San Miguel de Allende.
-It takes 5 hours to get there from Mexico City.
+And you have to do so much travelling to get anywhere.
+I mentioned that it would take me 5 hours to get to San Miguel de Allende from Mexico City.
 In Spain I could have flown to Prague and be on my 2nd beer in that time.

 For me, right now, it’s a big negative.

 Sometimes it’s the little things.
 Lissette is curious about Mexico and she wasn’t too fazed when reading the above.
 Until I mentioned not being able to flush your toilet paper.
 “What?!
 I can’t flush toilet paper?
-I don’t think I could live with that!”
+I don’t think I could live with that!”.
+So it depends on your perspective and what’s important to you.

 Summing it up:

-When I think of Spain I think developed, safe, friendly people, European history, great wines, tapas, old population, bureaucratic, not business friendly and economically stagnant.
+When I think of Spain I think: developed, safe, European history, great wines, old population, bureaucratic, not business friendly and economically stagnant.

 The above are what come to mind to me when comparing Mexico and Spain.
 They’re both great countries to retire for different reasons… but neither place is perfect and what’s best for you might depend on what you’re looking for and/or what you can’t live with.